Teach Remote lab lessons

 Maxterm.
 A *maxterm* is a single OR (sum) term using all the inputs — each plain or negated — that is 0 for exactly one row.
 It is the mirror image of a minterm.
 For row 0 (C=0, B=0, A=0) the maxterm is (A | B | C): this OR is 0 only when A, B, and C are all 0, and 1 on every other row.

 Canonical product of sums.
 AND together the maxterm of every row where F=0.
-Each maxterm forces the output to 0 on its own row and leaves it 1 elsewhere, so the AND of all of them is 0 on exactly the F=0 rows — again exactly F. The four F=0 rows are 0, 2, 5, 7:
+Each maxterm forces the output to 0 on its own row and leaves it 1 elsewhere, so the AND of all of them is 0 on exactly the F=0 rows.
+Read the F=0 rows from the truth table and write the four maxterms yourself.

 module leds_mirror(SW, LEDR);